 National Engineer's Week - I'm involved in the IBM Research program to visit local middle schools and educate students about engineers.
 I have used this opportunity to show off my chess program.
 We break the kids into groups, and each group has a chance to make small changes to the basic program.
 We then play the different versions of the program against each other.

 - I have been a referee for the FIRST Lego League, and enjoy working with Lego Mindstorms robotics projects with my own kids.

 - Together with two friends, Alejandro Erickson and Mathieu Guay-Paquet, I created the mathematical card game Zero sumZ.

 - I am an active masters swimmer - mostly focusing on long distance open water events.
+In the summer of 2014 I was part of a six person relay that swam around Manhattan Island.
 In July 2010 I finshed 63rd at the US Masters National 10K Championships in Noblesville, Indiana.
 In 2008 I finished 33rd at the US National 25K (15.5 mile) Open Water Championships, also in Noblesville, and in 2007 I finished 41st at the US National 10K Open Water Championships in Huntington Bay, New York.
 In the summer of 2009 I swam across the Strait of Gibraltar, from the south of Spain to the northern tip of Morocco with my good friend and former colleague Philipp Tiedt.
 I am in the process of planning the next adventure for some time in 2103 or 2014.
 I am always looking for another swimmer or two to share in my goals, and am similarly always on the lookout for kayak support.
 If you are of a like-minded adventurous spirit, please contact me!